-The lower limit target for the Solvency II ratio (Eligible own funds divided by Solvency Capital Requirement or Minimum Capital Requirement) of Lemonade Insurance N.V. is formulated in the risk appetite at 130% of the Solvency Capital Requirement or (if higher) 110% of the Minimum Capital Requirement.
-As of December 31, 2019, the Solvency Capital Requirement ratio was 590% and the Minimum Capital Requirement ratio 114%, both in excess of the particular lower limit target.

-Solvency II key figures for Lemonade are presented as of December 31, 2019, in the following tables:
+The risk appetite target for the Solvency II ratio (Eligible own funds divided by Solvency Capital Requirement or if higher Minimum Capital Requirement) of Lemonade Insurance N.V. is set at 135% of the binding capital requirement.
+The lower limit risk tolerance Solvency II ratio is 110% of the Solvency Capital Requirement or (if higher) the Minimum Capital Requirement.
+As of December 31, 2021, the Solvency Capital Requirement ratio was 313% and the Minimum Capital Requirement ratio 166%, both well in excess of the lower limit risk appetite target.
+Solvency II key figures for Lemonade Insurance N.V. are presented as of December 31, 2021, in the following tables:

-Eligible own funds 4,210,219
+Eligible own funds 6,146

-Standard Formula SCR 713,241
+Standard Formula SCR 1,962

-Solvency II ratio to SCR 590%
+Solvency II ratio to SCR 313%

-Standard Formula MCR 3,700,000
+Standard Formula MCR 3,700

-Solvency II ratio to MCR 114%
+Solvency II ratio to MCR 166%

 Own Funds are classified into different tiers, indicating their quality and availability to fully absorb losses.
 Total own funds of Lemonade Insurance N.V. only include Unrestricted Tier 1 capital.
-With respect to the own funds of the company, the liability calculation does not include the use of the Volatility Adjustment.
+With respect to the own funds of the Company, the liability calculation does not include the use of the Volatility Adjustment.

-During 2019, there were no instances in which the estimated Solvency ratio was below the Minimum Capital Requirement and the Solvency Capital Requirement level.
+During 2021, there were no instances in which the estimated Solvency ratio was below the minimum tolerated Minimum Capital Requirement and the Solvency Capital Requirement levels.

-Full details on the company's available and eligible own funds are described in section E.1 Own funds.
+Full details on the Company's available and eligible own funds are described in section E.1 Own funds.
 Lemonade Insurance N.V.'s Standard Formula Solvency Capital Requirement and Minimum Capital Requirement are described in section E.2.1 Solvency Capital Requirement respectively E.2.2.
 Minimum Capital Requirement.